 I felt that I had to give this soup a French name because it’s full of fresh flavors, natural ingredients and has a flair all of it’s own.
 Plus – the man suggested it and I thought it was a good idea, lol.

 I had some leftover veggies from my Elk and Veggie Stir Fry and I didn’t want them to go to waste so I thought it was time to get moving on this little creation that I’ve been noodling on for quite awhile now.
 I knew I wanted a very light, easy and fresh soup with lots of seafood in it and this surpassed my expectations.
+My friend did something similar with some great prawns she got from seafood delivery.
 It was simply delicious – very subtle – satiating – and left me craving more.
 I used basil and parsley for my fresh herbs but if you want a little more of a kick, you could use tarragon.
 It always goes so well with seafood.

 The preparation takes more time than the actual cooking and you can vary the vegetables you use according to your taste.
 I used cauliflower in here because I had quite a bit of it left over but a nice substitute would be mini baby red potatoes.
 I wouldn’t leave out the asparagus or leeks – they gave this soup it’s special flavor.

 I used fish stock but you can vegetable stock if you prefer.
 And if you’re wanting things a little richer, toss in some cream for the last 2 minutes of cooking.
 That will give you a sort of summer chowder taste.

 I used scallops, mussels and shrimp and the next time I will add some smoked salmon.
 Any white fish will be lovely in this as well.
 This is a very versatile recipe.
 It all comes together in a large saucepan and will only take you 15 minutes of cook time.